themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 </blockquote>

-Unfortunately, big pharma has aligned itself with this movement to promote the use of ineffective hormonal therapy as "treatment".
+Unfortunately, pharmaceutical companies have aligned themselves with this approach to promote the use of their ineffective hormonal medications as a standard in treatment.
 There are proven limitations and risks to using hormonal suppression which will be discussed in **article**
 [Endometriosis Treatments](/articles/2019-09-28-endometriosis-treatment/).
 Foregoing a diagnosis and relying on an ineffective medical option is <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">not advised</a> for successful disease management.